 Strategic Horizons provide a high level categorical of goals against short, medium, and long term outlooks, incorporating the concept of whether something is part of your current core business, an emerging opportunity, or is still in the exploratory stage for the future.

 This framework is well suited to product and service organisations, and those for whom innovation and medium/long term growth are key focus areas.
 Note that Cascade already has functionality to map Goals against time, providing some insight similar to the Horizons framework.
 However by using this as a Goal Type, it will place a strong emphasis on the need for balanced horizons, and provide the ability to view and report specifically on them.

 Find out more: 3 Horizons Article

 Goal types would be configured as:

 This is not an exhaustive list, it just shows a few different possibilities.
 Others include geographic areas, lines of business within the organisation, product areas, etc.

 Key Performance Indicators (KPIs)

-Your organization may already have a robust set of KPIs against which you wish to group Goals.
-This may be particularly appropriate for service delivery organizations.
+Your organisation may already have a robust set of KPIs against which you wish to group Goals.
+This may be particularly appropriate for service delivery organisations.
 The exact KPIs will depend on your business, and some Goals will always fall into the ‘other’ category, however an example set is below: